Republicans stockpile umbrellas as stormy convention looms

 “There is still a full range of possible impacts on Tampa at this point,” he said.

-Some Democrats mocked the rival party for scheduling its convention in Florida during the height of the annual hurricane season.
-But the last Republican convention, in 2008, was affected by a storm, even though it was in St. Paul, Minnesota, a city thousands of miles from the hurricane zone.
+Some Democrats mocked the rival party for scheduling their convention in Florida during the height of the annual hurricane season.
+But the last Republican convention, in 2008, was affected by a storm even though it was in St. Paul, Minnesota, a city thousands of miles from the hurricane zone.

 That year, Hurricane Gustav hit the Louisiana coast as the convention was set to get under way.
 The party, still reeling from criticism of Republican President George W. Bush’s handling of devastating Hurricane Katrina in 2005, rushed to delay the meeting out of respect for Gustav’s victims.

-The coming storm did eliminate one Republican headache.
-Democratic Vice President Joe Biden postponed a campaign trip to Tampa that had been scheduled for the first day of the convention.
+The storm could eliminate one Republican headache.
+Bad weather might cancel Democratic Vice President Joe Biden’s plans for a Florida campaign trip on Monday and Tuesday to counter the Republican convention.

-President Barack Obama’s re-election campaign said it wanted to ensure that all emergency resources were focused on Isaac.

 “Once these systems come through, they should be leaving great weather,” Hillsborough County Emergency Management spokeswoman Holly Wade said.

-Additional reporting by Tom Brown in Miami and Saundra Amrhein in Tampa; Editing by Alistair Bell and Peter Cooney
+Additional reporting by Tom Brown in Miami and Saundra Amrhein in Tampa; Editing by Alistair Bell and Xavier Briand